SergeiVorobev/recipe-app-api/README.md

 ## Overview

-The Recipe App API is a web application constructed using a RESTful API architecture.
-Its purpose is to manage recipes and associated information.
-Through API endpoints, users have the ability to create, view, update, and delete recipes.
+The Recipe App API is a web-based platform built upon a RESTful API architecture.
+It serves as a comprehensive solution for managing recipes and related data.
+Leveraging its API endpoints, users can seamlessly perform operations such as creating, viewing, updating, and deleting recipes

 ## Technologies Used